-Gravedigger Dave, played by Matt Rasmussen, hosts a narrative based adventure about paranormal experiences and investigators around the Duluth, MN area.
+Gravedigger Dave, played by Matt Rasmussen, hosts a narrative based adventure about paranormal experiences and investigations around the Duluth, MN area.
 Rasmussen’s performance resembles a faint memory of Beetle-juice as a king of purgatory kind of character.
 He is a fast talking, cliche spewing, perverse smiling character.
 He runs a halfway house between heaven and hell.
 As all ghostly themed shows and movies do is subversively reinforce the constructs of religion by telling spooky stories of demons and angels which is probably why ghost hunting shows are so popular.

 The story goes that Dave gets a new victim from earth in the form of a little girl and propositions her to decide whether his stories about paranormal happening in Duluth are true or false.
 The theme of jarring cuts comes back as the first story is told in a narrative fashion, I won’t go into the details of this story, however it’s jarring when the next story is told because it completely changes points of view from narrative to reality.